zcmarcus/CuriousCatBehavior/DesignDocuments/ProjectPlan.md

 - [ ] Weekly journal entry
 - [ ] Create .jsp for 'home' page
 - [ ] Create .jsp template files for many of the elements that will be re-used in project
+- [ ] sqldump database, both empty creation & test data inserts.

 #### Week 8

-- [ ] Add Google Sign-in API and tie in to users table in database
+- [ ] Add YouTube Data API and tie in to users table in database
 - [ ] Weekly journal entry

 #### Week 9

-- [ ] Add YouTube Data API for video data aggregation
+- [ ] Add Google Sign-in API for video data aggregation
 - [ ] Weekly journal entry